Young-Yang-S/Machine-Learning/Other_Staffs/Good_Summary/A_B_testing/A_B_Testing_Note.md

 This file is to attach the link of case studies.
-1. Obama ran an A/B test which improved the number of people who signed up for his mailing list.
+1. Obama ran an A/B testing which improved the number of people who signed up for his mailing list.
 [Link](https://blog.optimizely.com/2010/11/29/how-obama-raised-60-million-by-running-a-simple-experiment/)
+2. Case study of A/B testing Book from Optimizely